Vualto/vuplay-shaka/README.md

 ## Description

-#### TODO: Change the below to the JW Studio DRM docs - https://jwplayer.atlassian.net/browse/CP-26
-This repo will demonstrate how to use [Studio DRM](https://jw-studio-drm-docs) with Google's [Shaka Player](https://shaka-player-demo.appspot.com/docs/api/tutorial-welcome.html).
+This repo will demonstrate how to use [Studio DRM](https://developer.jwplayer.com/jwplayer/docs/studio-drm-standalone-getting-started) with Google's [Shaka Player](https://shaka-player-demo.appspot.com/docs/api/tutorial-welcome.html).
 If you have any questions please contact <support@jwplayer.com>

 This repo is currently targeted at [version 3.3.2](https://github.com/shaka-project/shaka-player/releases/tag/v3.3.2) of the shaka player.